StudentIITU/StudentIITU/README.md

         - 👨‍💻 All of my projects are available at <a href="https://github.com/StudentIITU">https://github.com/StudentIITU</a><br>
         - 💬 Ask me about <strong>Java, Java SE, Threads, Streams, Collections Framework</strong><br>
         - 📫 How to reach me: <strong>nurgalydamir03@gmail.com</strong><br>
-        - ⚡ Fun fact: <strong>I thrive under pressure and remain calm in stressful situations.</strong>
+        - ⚡ Fun fact: <strong>I can play dombyra and so for rubik's cube.</strong>
       </p>
     </td>
     <td width="40%">